 IRAs have been one of the fastest growing components of the U.S. retirement market during the past decade.
 Totaling $5.4 trillion in assets at the end of the fourth quarter of 2012, IRA assets represented more than one quarter of the $19.5 trillion U.S. retirement market.
 Assets held in IRAs have increased on average 10 percent per year, from $636 billion in 1990.

 Millions of Americans use IRAs to save for retirement.
 An estimated 48.9 million U.S. households, or 40.4 percent, owned IRAs as of 2012.
 An estimated 39.4 million households owned traditional IRAs, making it the most common type of IRA.
 A total of 20.3 million households owned Roth IRAs, and 9.2 million U.S. households owned employer-sponsored IRAs such as SEP IRAs, SAR-SEP IRAs, or SIMPLE IRAs.

 Where do IRA owners invest their money?

-At the end of the third quarter of 2009, an estimated 46 percent of IRA assets were held in mutual funds, while the remaining assets were managed by brokerage accounts, banks, and insurance companies.
+At the end of the fourth quarter of 2012, an estimated 46 percent of IRA assets were held in mutual funds, while the remaining assets were managed by brokerage accounts, banks, and insurance companies.
 In 1990, mutual funds’ share of IRA assets stood at 22 percent.

 What role do IRA investments play in the mutual fund industry?